x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configuring-federated-sharing-between-exchange-organizations-exchange-2013-help.md

        To learn more, see [Prerequisites for Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-prerequisites)

-     - **Install and Configure**: Configure Active Directory synchronization between your on-premises organization and the Microsoft 365 or Office 365 tenant service organization.
+     - **Install and Configure**: Configure Active Directory synchronization between your on-premises organization and the Microsoft 365 or Office 365 organization.

        To learn more, see [Select which installation type to use for Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-select-installation).